-For example, I carry the Chase Sapphire Reserve, which carries a hefty annual fee, but that gives me a lot of value in both my daily life and when traveling.
+For example, I carry the Chase Sapphire Reserve, which carries a hefty annual fee, but gives me a lot of value in both my daily life and when traveling.
 Since it’s one of the premium Chase cards, it allows unlocks the ability to earn points on other Chase cards, such as the Chase Freedom, the Freedom Unlimited, and the Ink Cash cards.
-I now essentially have 4 Chase cards that earn points, each with their own bonus categories.
+I now essentially have four Chase cards that earn points, each with their own bonus categories.

 Earning Ultimate Rewards Points

 In my case, my Chase Sapphire Reserve earns:

 - 3x points on dining and travel